VQ Probe v2.5 User Guide

-VQ Probe uses certain 3rd party libraries, as listed below.
-You may find the full text of each license in the following folder: Windows/Linux – the licenses folder under your application’s folder; macOS – VQProbe.app/Contents/SharedSupport/licenses.
+VQ Probe uses certain third party libraries, as listed below.
+You may find the full text of each license in the following folder: Windows/Linux – the licenses folder in your application’s folder; macOS – VQProbe.app/Contents/SharedSupport/licenses.

 Qt is licensed under the GNU Lesser General Public License (LGPL) version 3.